 2. If you’re hosting, plan a Christmas clean to get your home in tip-top shape for visitors.

 3. Assemble any new furniture that needs putting together, like a spare bed, sofa bed, or dining table.
-If you’ll be using a blow-up mattress for guests, blow it up and test for holes.
+If you’re not confident in your DIY capabilities or you’re just short on time, consider using a service like TaskRabbit, which lets you book an experienced pair of hands to get your furniture up and ready in no time.

 4. Post your Christmas cards!